-Delicious and healthy flourless oat muffins for babies, toddlers, and kids!
-These savory muffins are the perfect grab-and-go breakfast/snack packed with vegetables, whole grains, as well as protein and fat to keep them fuller for longer!
+Delicious and healthy flourless oat vegetable muffins for babies, toddlers, and kids!
+These savoury muffins are the perfect grab-and-go breakfast/snack packed with vegetables, whole grains, as well as protein and fat to keep them fuller for longer!

 I made these savory rather than sweet because that’s how my mind works when it comes to recipe development, and because I have one of the most delectable ingredients in my arsenal.
 Hello, Cabot cheese!

 I was first introduced to Cabot 4 years ago, and I never looked at cheese the same way again.
 Cabot Creamery is a co-operative owned by farm families throughout New England and New York and 100% of profits go back to the farmers!
 And for 100 years they’ve banded together to provide for their families, give back to their communities, and to produce some of the best cheese in the world.
 Take one bite and you’ll taste the difference.
 Their cheese is also 100% lactose-free.

 Cheese for babies and toddlers

 From a nutrition standpoint, cheese (and other dairy products) offers many health benefits for your baby/toddler:

 - an excellent source of calcium, a mineral necessary for the healthy development of teeth, bones, heart, nerves, and muscles.
 Babies get their calcium from breastmilk or formula.
 As your child grows older, his/her needs increase to support growing bones.

 - also a great source of protein, fat (I want to emphasize that it shouldn't be restricted for children under the age of 2), and vitamin D

 - although more research is needed for dairy, early introduction of top allergenic foods (e.g. peanuts, eggs) has been found to minimize or even prevent the development of food allergies later in life